 If you have any questions please contact the SMS PTA Co-Treasurers at email@example.com.

 Music Voluntering is one of many opportunities to volunteer for the PTA, and help the kids.
 We have openings on the PTA Board, in Fundraising, and other social committees that are being developed.
 If you have an interest in volunteering, joining a committee, or learning more about the PTA, please email us at email@example.com.
-And, please, come to the next PTA meeting October 9, 2013 at 8:45 a.m., in the cafeteria at school.
+And, please, come to the next PTA meeting.

 Last year, our BoxTops 4 Education campaign raised over $500 for SMS.
 That is $500 of free money for the school.
 Now, what can be easier, or sweeter, than that.
 Please, keep collecting the coupons … we will start collecting them again in the Fall.
 Lots of brands now offer multiple box box tops on single packages.
 It just keeps getting easier and easier!
 Visit the BoxTops 4 Education page if you have any questions.
 Thank You.

 The New York City Department of Education (DOE) serves more than 1.1 million students and their families in over 1,700 schools.
 We are committed to providing useful information to parents and families and offering them multiple opportunities to participate in our City’s public school programs and initiatives.
 This overview is designed to explain the Common Core Learning Standards and how they relate to your child’s education.